 Also in line with our sponsor institution’s “belief in and commitment to a diversity of perspectives,” our training in brief therapy is based on an integrationist approach.
 Our approach incorporates various theoretical models and interventions while keeping in mind individual, cultural, and societal considerations.
 These ideal characteristics of a multicultural, integrationist approach to brief therapy are not simply actualized in some absolute fashion, even by experienced staff members.
 Rather, they represent orienting considerations that inform our work and training in an ongoing fashion.
 We see training as a process in which we share our struggles and questions, our successes and failures, as a group.
 In the end, we are committed to assisting interns in developing their own perspectives toward brief therapy and moving closer to the integration of evidence-based frameworks and methods.

 Clinical and training activities are structured in a sequential, graded, and cumulative format, consistent with the Revised Competency Benchmarks in Professional Psychology (APA, 2012).
-Through achievement of Profession-Wide Competencies, the overarching aims of the training program is for interns to: (1) develop and demonstrate skills and competencies for entry-level practice as a generalist in Health Service Psychology and (2) develop ethical integrity and a professional identity as a psychologist.
+Through achievement of Profession-Wide Competencies, the overarching aims of the training program are for interns to 1) develop core clinical and counseling skills for entry-level practice in Health Service Psychology and 2) foster attitudes and behaviors which promote a professional identity as a psychologist.
 By the end of the training year, interns will have developed advanced levels of competence consistent with the required Profession-Wide Competencies (PWC):

 a.
 Ethical and Legal Standards